eu-cpsc211/cpsc211/docs/cpp-quickstart/README.md

 You can confirm which commits are stored in your github.com repository by opening the repository in your web browser and clicking the **Commits** button.

 ![](./img/github-commits-button.png)

+## Done

+You should now be ready to develop C++ applications on your computer.